What is Organizational Network Analysis?

 A company can identify its true influencers and energizers through an organizational network analysis (ONA), which tracks and maps day-to-day workflow, collaboration, and expertise sharing enterprisewide.

-As Professor Rob Cross, the foremost expert on ONA and co-manager with i4cp of the Connected Commons consortium describes it: “ONA can provide an X-ray into the inner workings of an organization—a powerful means of making invisible patterns of information flow and collaboration in strategically important groups visible.”
+As Professor Rob Cross, the foremost expert on ONA and SVP of Research at i4cp, consortium describes it: “ONA can provide an X-ray into the inner workings of an organization—a powerful means of making invisible patterns of information flow and collaboration in strategically important groups visible.”

-Michael Arena, vice president of talent and development at Amazon Web Services and a member of i4cp and Connected Commons, describes it even more simply: “ONA provides a new lens to evaluate how people show up in an organization.”
+Michael Arena, vice president of talent and development at Amazon Web Services and a member of i4cp, describes it even more simply: “ONA provides a new lens to evaluate how people show up in an organization.”

 The chart above brings to life the power of organizational network insight, which shows the traditional formal hierarchy that is found in most organizations versus the way work really happens: through a network structure.